gitstashapply/stackeer/README.md

    Android: open project in android studio and make sure all the gradle properties installed correctly, run project using android studio "Run" btn or `npx run-android` from terminal

-**NOTICE: for best user experience with smooth animation, I suggest to run project on real device, do not use chrome debugger, it might make aniations slower and sharp
+**NOTICE: for best user experience with smooth animation I suggest to run project on a real device and using production build.
+Do not use chrome debugger, it might make animations slow and sharp
 For ios users don't forget to sign profile before running on real device **